madmoo-Pi/Debian-quantum-kernal-security/README.txt

 🌀 Quantum Kernel Security - Anti-Hacking System

+A kernal concept where the architecture makes hacking attempts impossible literally change the terrain under the attacker's feet - the kernel morphs into something different!

 What This Does (No Jargon)

 Imagine your computer is a castle.
 Hackers try to break in.
 This system changes the castle while they're breaking in.